 Asian parents love telling their children about various cultural superstitions and most of us already know how much influence this can have in our daily lives — their words will make you paranoid for the rest of your life.
-Many of these wild superstitions involve the different meanings of dreams and what they’re trying to tell you about the future.

 An innocent dream such as getting a new haircut or losing a tooth can be foretelling the death of a loved one, while dreaming of being covered in poop can mean you’ll experience great luck.

 It’s hard to say where these interpretations originated or how they were created in the first place, but if you’ve ever wondered what your dreams might be telling you, here are some of the most common dreams and what they mean in different Asian cultures: